Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 Vagal response Rare Minutes Lie down, elevate legs, provider monitors

-The Herxheimer reaction deserves special attention.
-When ozone therapy kills pathogens (bacteria, fungi, viruses), the die-off releases endotoxins that temporarily worsen symptoms.
-This is especially common in patients being treated for chronic infections like Lyme disease.
-It is not dangerous but can be uncomfortable.
-A good practitioner starts with lower doses and increases gradually to minimize this response.
+The Herxheimer reaction deserves attention.
+When ozone kills pathogens, die-off releases endotoxins that temporarily worsen symptoms, especially in chronic infections like Lyme disease.
+It is uncomfortable but not dangerous, and starting low and increasing gradually minimizes it.
+Our guides to the Herxheimer reaction and detailed ozone therapy side effects cover this in more depth.

-• G6PD deficiency: This genetic enzyme deficiency (more common in people of African, Mediterranean, and Asian descent) makes red blood cells extremely vulnerable to oxidative stress.
-Ozone can trigger severe hemolytic anemia in G6PD-deficient patients.
-Every patient should be tested before receiving MAH or any IV ozone therapy.
+• G6PD deficiency: This genetic enzyme deficiency (more common in people of African, Mediterranean, and Asian descent) leaves red blood cells vulnerable to oxidative stress, and ozone can trigger severe hemolytic anemia.
+Every patient should be tested before MAH or any IV ozone therapy.

-• Active hyperthyroidism: Ozone can stimulate metabolic activity, potentially worsening hyperthyroid symptoms.
+• Active hyperthyroidism: Ozone can stimulate metabolic activity and worsen hyperthyroid symptoms.

-• Severe anemia: Patients with hemoglobin below 8 g/dL should not receive MAH due to risks of further compromising oxygen-carrying capacity.
+• Severe anemia: Patients with hemoglobin below 8 g/dL should not receive MAH.

 • Recent myocardial infarction: The hemodynamic changes during MAH are contraindicated in the acute post-MI period.